 Taking Words Apart

-My experience with the SnapWords® is that they are necessary only for getting a child up to speed (or for initial teaching of reading).
+My experience with SnapWords® is that they are necessary only for getting a child up to speed or for the initial teaching of reading.
 Once a child masters the stylized words and we’ve “dissected” them along the way, they truly do not need them for more advanced reading.
 So, for your very visual student, I would go through all the SnapWords®, pointing out word chunks or sound spellings so that when they come to a more complicated word, you can show how the larger word has pieces that are similar to much smaller words they already know.
 The brain loves making connections, and discovering the patterns in words is a great place for this brain exercise!

-For instance, for the word “outlandish” I would have them practice taking it apart, writing it on a whiteboard so that it looks like this:
+For instance, for the word “outlandish” I would have them practice taking it apart, and writing it on a whiteboard so that it looks like this: